 Implications of Past Halvings

 Each of these halvings underscores Bitcoin’s deflationary nature, emphasizing the decreased rate of new Bitcoin entering the market.
-However, while the halvings have historically been followed by significant price surges, it’s crucial to remember that correlation does not imply causation, and myriad other factors can influence the price of Bitcoin.
+However, while the halvings have historically been followed by significant price surges, it’s important to remember that correlation does not imply causation, and myriad other factors can influence the price of Bitcoin.

 The historical data does suggest that halvings tend to have long-term positive effects on price, but as always in the world of investing, past performance is not a guarantee of future results.